Attention Microwaves and RF magazine subscribers: this content was polished up and appeared in the December 2011 fiftieth anniversary special edition.

 Hazeltine is now BAE Systems in Greenlawn, NY (thanks Marian!)

 HE Microwave, one piece of the Hughes Aircraft Company, became part of Raytheon after the 1997 merger, shared with Delphi Delco Electronic Systems.
-Not long after Raytheon shuttered this Tucson facility, and what was left over became part of the other parent and moved south of the border.
+Not long after Raytheon shuttered this Tucson facility, what was left over became part of the other parent and moved south of the border.

 Hewlett Packard: the "good part" spun off as Agilent to make test equipment and lose money, while the HP name survives as a purveyor of crappy computers and printers.